 Warning Signs of Suicide

-If you or someone you know has any of these signs, contact a mental health professional or go to the emergency room right away:
+If you or someone you know has any of these signs, contact a mental health professional, call the Suicide Hotline at 988, or go to the emergency room right away:

 - Talk about killing yourself